Stuycs-K/final-project-4-luongc-son/PRESENTATION.md

  - Imagine each pixel of an image as a "message" of three length
  - This "message" isn't of letters, but rather of the RGB values of the pixel
  - This allows you to use a 3x3 matrix key to encode each individual pixel for a new, encoded image
+   - The numbers, once encrypted are modded by 255 rather than 26 in order to fit the new 0-255 scale
+ - Other than that, encryption and decryption are essentially identical to encrypting/decrypting text messages